boldorider4/asset-allocation/README.md

 # asset-allocation

+> **Disclaimer — Not Financial Advice.**
+> This tool is provided `AS-IS`, without warranty of any kind, for informational
+> purposes only.
+Prices, splits, and scraped data may be wrong, delayed, or
+> unavailable.
+Do not make financial decisions solely on its output — verify
+> independently and consult a licensed advisor.
+The authors accept no liability
+> for financial loss or damages from its use.
+See `LICENSE`.

+## Description

-Personal portfolio reporter: load holdings from JSON, optionally fetch prices and broker positions, then chart allocation (regional split, growth sleeve, total net worth).
+Self-hosted portfolio dashboard: load holdings from JSON, sync live prices, geosplits, sectors and broker balances, then explore allocation in the web UI.

 ![Asset Allocation web visualizer](visual/media/web_view.png)